 There are solid reasons a couple may consider permanent birth control.
 Not all of them are simply to prevent future pregnancies.

 Medical conditions: Surgical procedures which naturally result in permanent infertility can relieve many serious medical conditions.
 It is generally biblical to seek relief from medical issues (Matthew 9:20-22).
 And women who suffer with chronic disease may not feel they have the ability to care for a child.
 Bear in mind, however, that pregnancy may temporarily alleviate some autoimmune diseases.

 Stewardship: The Proverbs 31 woman is described as a woman who carefully considers the state of her finances and her household, and makes decisions based on what is best for her family.
 Similarly, 1 Timothy 5:8 exhorts men to provide for their families.
-It is generally biblical for a couple to determine that their financial situation is such that a new child would cause a financial hardship.
+It is generally biblical for a couple to consider their financial situation when considering having children.
 This is an ambiguous matter, however.
 Circumstances change, and it is possible the family could have more resources in the future.
 Guidance from the Holy Spirit should absolutely be sought before permanent birth control is performed.

 Mission: Children take a lot of time and resources.
 It's hard to give 100% to a job or ministry when caring for children at home.
 Is it biblical for a couple to reject any chance of children (or more children) for the sake of a career?
 In general, no. The Bible is clear that children are a blessing, and we are not to seek success as the world defines it.
 This, like all the other considerations, is not universal.
 It may be that God has a specific plan for a couple that does not include children.